eBay/skin/README.md

 Skin is a CSS framework developed by eBay.

-Please visit the [skin website](https://ebay.github.io/skin) for all end-user documentation.
+Please visit the [Skin website](https://ebay.github.io/skin) for all end-user documentation.

 ## License